BenRStutzman/kryptos/README.md

 # kryptos
 Tools for codebreaking, designed for the Kryptos codebreaking competition hosted by CWU.

+First, make sure you have numpy installed (used for matrix stuff for the Hill cipher).

-I use them by starting Python in my command line, then running
+Then, start Python in your command line, and run

 from codes import *